Compare

 It’s also important to remember that while Silverware’s prices may seem reasonable, there are some additional fees associated with this legacy POS system.
 For instance, you may need to invest in proprietary hardware to run Silverware’s Windows or Android operating system.
 You also need to factor in the cost of every third-party integration you plan to use with your Silverware POS.

-At the end of the day, there’s no question that SIlverware is a robust POS system with features that have been designed to handle the complex demands of high volume transactions associated with larger venues.
-As a result, Silverware is a great option for enterprise-level restaurant brands and hospitality venues like hotel chains.
+At the end of the day, there’s no question that SIlverware is a robust POS system with features that have been designed to handle the complex demands of larger venues.
+Silverware POS is particularly well suited to enterprise hospitality businesses such as hotels and resorts.

 While Silverware’s features may have all the bells and whistles, the actual technology still lags behind that of many modern POS systems.
-For independent FSRs and QSRs that need to be quick, agile, and flexible, Silverware’s older and sometimes glitchy software may be a hindrance to growth.
+For restaurants that need to be quick, agile, and flexible, Silverware’s older and sometimes glitchy software may be a hindrance to growth.

 Wondering how Silverware compares to TouchBistro?